xirworkshop/xirworkshop.github.io/cfp.md

 ---
-title: Call for Papers
+title: Call for extended Abstracts
 ---

-## Call for extended Abstracts

 To foster the growth of an active community, we aim to involve both senior and junior researchers in our workshop.
 To curate an insightful and engaging program, we invite submissions of **extended abstracts** up to 2 pages in length for research across various stages: already published work, ongoing work not yet submitted elsewhere, and finished work that has not yet been published.
 The workshop will also allow authors of in-progress work to receive constructive feedback from the community to help refine their papers.
+Accepted contributions will get chance to present their work in a short lightning talk as well as a poster in a dedicated session.

 Topics of interest may include but are not limited to: